Consistent End-to-End Estimation for Counterfactual Fairness

+\textbf{Setting:} The Law School (LSAC) dataset \cite{wightman1998lsac} contains information about the law school admission records.
+We use the LSAC dataset to construct semi-synthetic datasets with two different data-generating mechanisms.
+(See Appendix~\ref{app:dataset}).
+We predict whether a candidate passes the bar exam and where \emph{gender} is the sensitive attribute.
+We simulate 101,570 samples and use 20\% as the test set.

-\textbf{Results:} Results are shown in Fig.~\ref{fig:semi-syn_combine}.
+\textbf{Results:} Results are shown in Fig.~\ref{fig:semi-syn}.
 We make the following findings.
 (1)~Our \methodshort performs best.
 (2)~Compared to the baselines, the performance gain from our \methodshort is large (up to $\sim$30\%).
 (3)~The performance gain for our \methodshort tends to become larger for larger $\gamma$.
 (4)~Most baselines in the semi-synthetic dataset with sin function have a large variability across runs as compared to our \methodshort, which further demonstrates the robustness of our method.
 (5)~Conversely, the strong performance of our \methodshort in the semi-synthetic dataset with sin function demonstrates that our tailed GAN can even capture complex counterfactual distributions.

-\textbf{Additional insights:} As an additional analysis, we now provide further insights into how our \methodshort operates.
+\textbf{Additional insights:} We also provide further insights into how our \methodshort operates.
 Specifically, one may think that our \methodshort simply learns to reproduce factual mediators in the GAN rather than actually learning the counterfactual mediators.
-However, this is \emph{not} the case.
-To show this, we compare the (1)~the factual mediator $M$, (2)~the ground-truth counterfactual mediator $M_{A'}$, and (3)~the generated counterfactual mediator $\hat{M}_{A'}$.
-The normalized mean squared error (MSE) between them is in Table~\ref{tab:mse_results}.
-We find: (1)~The factual mediator and the generated counterfactual mediator are highly dissimilar.
-This is shown by a normalized MSE($M,\hat{M}_{A'})$ of $\approx1$.
-(2)~The ground-truth counterfactual mediator and our generated counterfactual mediator are highly similar.
-This shown by a normalized MSE($M_{A'},\hat{M}_{A'})$ of close to zero.
-In sum, our \methodshort is effective in learning counterfactual mediators (and does \emph{not} reproduce the factual data).
+However, we show that this is \emph{not} the case.
+In other words, we successfully learn the counterfactual mediators.
+Experiment results and details are in Appendix~\ref{app:add_insights}.